 Whether you have an adult dog, or a new puppy, teaching him how to use a dog door will be done the same way.
+Learn how to train a dog to use a dog door confidently with help from Gun Dog House Door!

 Your patience, confidence and encouragement will give your dog the faith needed to get through the door.